indiaads/indicads/README.md

 ```
 > NOTE: give a file name along with the .pkl or .pickle extension for --pred_out

-Running the above script generate a .pkl file, which contains all filenames of the images, and the class label predicted.
-1 for ads, and 0 for non-ads.
+Running the above script generate a .pkl file of a list of tuples, (image_filename, class_predicted).